opencollective/opencollective/SECURITY.md

 - Reporter is rewarded with a bounty at this stage (if applicable)
 - Team works on a fix, verifies it an pushes it
 - Team confirms that the issue has been patched and may ask reporter to check the fix
+- We write a postmortem to document the issue.
+From this point it is safe for reporter to go public about the issue.

 ## How do we calculate the severity score